 Principal, USC Brío College Prep

-Jeanie Cho is a child of hard-working Korean immigrant parents who raised her to have the spirit of brio- a determined attitude and relentless pursuit of aspirations.
-She was the first in her family to go off to college, traveling from Chicago to California to study mathematics at Azusa Pacific University.
-She then returned home and joined Teach For America- Chicago, where she taught high school math at CICS Northtown Academy.
+Jeanie Cho is a child of Korean immigrants who taught her the spirit of brio- a determined attitude and relentless pursuit of her dreams.
+She was the first in her family to go off to study mathematics at Azusa Pacific University.
+After graduating, she returned home to Chicago and joined Teach For America- Chicago, where she taught high school math at CICS Northtown Academy.
 After a few years, she continued teaching math at UIC College Prep, where she led her sophomores to achieve the highest ACT-aligned math scores in the Noble Network of Charter Schools.
-Jeanie then transitioned into college persistence work as the College and Alumni Counselor, where she developed a strong passion for seeing her students through college completion.
-Jeanie joined the School Leadership Program at the Harvard Graduate School of Education and served as a principal intern for Cambridge Street Upper School.
-Now, Jeanie is the founding principal for USC Brío College Prep, which serves a community of predominantly recent immigrant families and first-generation college attending students.
-When Jeanie is not working, she recharges through jogs, yoga, podcasts, or salsa dancing.
+Jeanie transitioned into college persistence work as the College and Alumni Counselor, where she developed a passion for seeing her students through college completion.
+This inspired her to join the School Leadership Program at the Harvard Graduate School of Education, where she also served as a principal intern for Cambridge Street Upper School.
+Now, Jeanie is the founding principal for USC Brío College Prep and works with first-generation college attending students.
+When Jeanie is not working, she recharges through listening to podcasts, practicing yoga or salsa dancing.

 Principal, USC East College Prep